 How Much Money Have Banks Created?

-How much money have banks created?
+1. How much money have banks created?

-Where have they allocated this new money?
+2. How have they used this new money?

-Over the last 15 years the banks have used their power to create money to pump hundreds of billions of pounds into the housing market (as shown by the increase in the categories: lending to real estate, and secured lending to individuals).
+Over the last 15 years the banks have used their power to create money to pump hundreds of billions of pounds into the property market (as shown by the increase in the categories “Lending to real estate” and “Secured lending to individuals” below).
 This has pushed the price of housing out of reach of ordinary people.
-Lending to the financial intermediation sector has also increased greatly over the past 15 years – this sector includes the companies that were involved in much of the reckless speculation which contributed to the crisis.
-Meanwhile, lending to businesses has stagnated, harming the real economy and lowering employment and growth.
+Lending to the finance sector has also increased greatly over the past 15 years; this sector includes the companies that were involved in much of the reckless speculation which contributed to the crisis.

 Join the Campaign!

-Join the 22,620 of us who know that our money system needs fundamental changes if we want an economy that works for people, not banks.
+Join the 25,229 of us who know that our money system needs fundamental changes if we want an economy that works for people, not banks.